-As part of the 80th anniversary of The Battle of Britain, Soul City Wanderer tells the incredible story of the first WWII bombing raid on Greater London, August 15th 1940.
+As part of the 80th anniversary of The Battle of Britain, Soul City Wanderer tells the incredible story of the first WWII bombing raid on Croydon, August 15th 1940.

 Here in part three, he notes the controversial nature of the attack, and challenges the received historic interpretation of events.

-There is also the claim that the reason the fighter escort left the SKG210 bombing party was because it got ‘lost’ over Bexley.
+There is also the claim that the reason the fighter escort left the 210 bombing party was because it got ‘lost’ over Bexley.
 Fighter escorts were always ‘inexplicably’ leaving bombing parties.
 It was one of Goring’s main complaints to his fighter-commanders.
-Perhaps on that day, as the SKG210 group rose in altitude to begin their bombing run, the escort felt they had done their job.
-They were already close to their 100-mile range.
+Perhaps on that day, as the 210 group rose in altitude to begin their bombing run, the escort felt they had done their job.
+They were already close to their 100-mile distance range.

 Hazy sunshine or not.
-There is just no way you could mistake Croydon for Kenley from the air in 1940.
+It’s a bit of a stretch to imagine the Luftwaffe could mistake Croydon for Kenley from the air in 1940.
 The pear-shaped Kenley airfield was keenly surrounded by wooded countryside.
 Croydon aerodrome was nearly twice the size in area and situated in open fields at the edge of a large conurbation in a continuous ring of south London suburbs.
 Aside from the control tower, hangars and other associated buildings that you would expect at London’s international airport, there was a swimming lido in the playing fields opposite, closed but with high-diving boards visible.
 And more enticingly, a huge industrial plant lay just to the north-west of the airport.
 It included the Croydon ‘A’ power station (with its soaring wooden cooling towers), Beddington water-treatment works, the gasworks, and hundreds of production plants along Factory Lane and Imperial Way.
-Snaking through this landscape as a guiding landmark was the four-lane wide A23 bypass, built in 1924.
+Meanwhile, snaking through this landscape as a guiding landmark was the four-lane wide A23 bypass, built in 1924.

-Furthermore, the most direct route for the SKG210 group from Romney on the Kent coast to Croydon was a straight line hugging the contours of the High Weald and over Sevenoaks, which would take you slap-bang between RAF Biggin Hill and RAF Kenley.
+Furthermore, from the Kent coast at Romney, the most direct route for the 210 group to Croydon was a straight line, hugging the contours of the High Weald and over Sevenoaks, which would lead you slap-bang between RAF Biggin Hill and RAF Kenley.
 It was too obvious and too risky to fly such a direct route.
 And they couldn’t bank to the west as they would then have been squeezed between RAF Kenley and RAF Redhill.
-What they did was skirt around the issue, and launch their attack unexpectedly from the north-east.
+What they did was to ‘skirt around the issue’, and launch their attack unexpectedly from the north-east.

-In addition, having ‘mistakenly’ hit Croydon, it is hard to believe that they bombed it with such precision.
+In addition, it is hard to believe that the Luftwaffe bombed Croydon with such precision if it was a ‘mistaken’ hit.
 The targeting of the surrounding aviation industry buildings was surely not random, but clearly calculated.
 And there is no doubt the Luftwaffe were targeting strategic inland sites with precision at this stage.
 The Vauxhall plant at Luton and Vickers-Armstrong factory in Weybridge are testament to that.

 Another claim is that Rubensdörffer himself was covering his tracks in ‘mistakenly’ hitting Croydon, because had he survived, he would have been court-martialled for going against Hitler’s express orders forbidding the bombing of London targets.
 However, strictly speaking, Croydon was not part of London.
 It was a town in Surrey with a London suburban boundary and did not have any municipal connections to the capital until 1965.